-According to one U.S. official, the rebels struck a key blow to Gadhafi a couple weeks ago when they severed a major fuel pipeline that feeds a regime refinery in Zawiya, about 30 miles outside Tripoli.
+According to one U.S. official, the rebels struck a key blow to Gadhafi a couple of weeks ago when they severed a major fuel pipeline that feeds a regime refinery in Zawiya, about 30 miles outside Tripoli.

 That's a big part of the NATO strategy: Bleed Gadhafi of money and resources until he surrenders.
 The problem is that the Libyan people — the same people NATO is trying to protect — suffer too.
 There are food shortages in Tripoli, and long lines for fuel.

-"Nobody has enough momentum to stop this from becoming what it already is: an agonizing, drawn-out process doing immense economic damage to the Libyan people in which no one can be certain of the outcome," he says.
+"Nobody has enough momentum to stop this from becoming what it already is: an agonizing, drawn-out process doing immense economic damage to the Libyan people, in which no one can be certain of the outcome," he says.

 In other words, the NATO operation meant to prevent one kind of humanitarian crisis may be contributing to another.